Yari-Carelli/Hangman/README.md

 The player guessing the word may, at any time, attempt to guess the whole word.
 If the word is correct, the game is over and the guesser wins.
 Otherwise, the program penalizes the guesser by adding an element to the diagram.
 On the other hand, if the guesser makes enough incorrect guesses to allow the program to complete the diagram, the guesser loses.
 However, the guesser can also win by guessing all the letters that appear in the word, thereby completing the word, before the diagram is completed.

 To create the list of words stored in the **words.py** file, I actually went on Stack Overflow (https://stackoverflow.com/) and I found this very relevant question [https://stackoverflow.com/questions/594273/how-to-pick-a-random-english-word-from-a-list].
 If you scroll down a little, there is a JSON file that is linked.
 When clicking on that and opening the file, there is a very long list of words that we can use for hangman.
-So I can simply copy and paste this entire list of English words into a python file (in our case, words.py), and I can assign it to the variable **word_list**, which I can use in our hangman game later.
+So I can simply copy and paste this entire list of English words into a python file
+(in our case, words.py), and I can assign it to the variable **word_list**, which I can use in our hangman game later.

+#
-The live version of the website can be found by clicking [here](https://hangman-yc.herokuapp.com/).
+No live version of the program exists at the moment.
+#

 ### **Program Structure**